junxuanlee/Fraud_Detection/README.md

 # Fraud_Detection

-This repository includes the implementations for fraud detection using financial dataset from this link: https://www.kaggle.com/ealaxi/paysim1
+This project is an implementation of Gaussian Naive Bayes Classifier to detect fraudulent bank transactions based on a financial dataset at: https://www.kaggle.com/ealaxi/paysim1

 The following are the processes implemented on the dataset:
 ### Data Visualization